totalspectrum/spin2cpp/doc/general.md

 ### LUT

+The first part of LUT memory (from $200 to $300) is used for any functions explicitly placed into LUT.
 The LUT memory from $300 to $400 (the second half of LUT) is used for fcache.
-To keep it free, pass --fcache=0 to the compiler.
+To keep this area free, pass --fcache=0 to the compiler.

 ## Register Usage